vijaycd/CarND-Project2/README.md

 Udacity Self-driving Car Project 2

 Convolutional Neural Net to classify German traffic signs.
-NN is based on the LeNet model, with many changes
+NN is based on the LeNet model, with many changes.
+Training accuracy is > 98%.
-With a batch size of 64 for 15 epochs, Training accuracy is > 98%.
 Please see report for details.